 Mr. Woodrum (Chair), Mr. Mencoff, Mr. Porter and Mr. Souleles serve on the compensation committee.
 Each member of the compensation committee must satisfy all independence standards applicable to compensation committee members as set forth in the rules of the SEC and the listing standards of the New York Stock Exchange.
 The committee must have two members that qualify as "non-employee directors" pursuant to SEC Rule 16b-3 and "outside directors" for purposes of Section 162(m) of the Internal Revenue Code of 1986, as amended ("Code Section 162(m)").
-All members of the committee satisfy these standards.
-The committee met six times during 2016.
+As composed, the committee satisfies these standards.
+The committee met six times during 2017.